Table of Contents

-It shows you how many visitors went to your site for this week and the previous week to compare.
+It shows how many visitors went to your site this week and the previous week to compare.
 It also shows data should such as Bounce Rate and Session Duration.
 But again, we just want to focus on unique visitors that pertain to your blog’s traffic.

 To filter the data to just organic traffic, go to Acquisition > All Traffic > Channels to see how many organic visitors you received this past week.

 You can expand the data from here by changing the date range from the drop-down calendar to show how your organic traffic has trended.